solidblocks/crypto-docs/README.md

 # crypto-docs
-Some finding about the crypto world
+Some findings about the crypto world

 ## Crypto to USD exchanges